 If you are not pregnant then seeing a mucus plug may be the very first pregnancy sign and symptom.
 Doing a pregnancy test may help you determine whether you are pregnant or not.

-The mucus plug is inside the cervix, the lower part of the uterus, and it forms soon after the fertilized egg implants in the uterus.
-The plug blocks the opening of the cervix until after delivery.
-As the body prepares for labor, it shrinks away and falls out of the cervical opening.
+The mucus plug is inside the cervix, the lower part of the uterus, and it forms during pregnancy soon after the fertilized egg implants in the uterus.
+The plug blocks the opening of the cervix until shortly before labor and birth.
+As the body prepares for labor, the cervix opens and it pases or it shrinks away and falls out of the cervical opening.
 It has antimicrobrial properties, which means it protects against infections.

 There is no need to contact your health care provider immediately if you pass the mucus plug under the following cicumstances:

 - You are close to your due date, after 37 weeks of the pregnancy

 - You don't think your water has broken

 - You may just want to let them know at your next visit.

 When to call your doctor immediately if you pass a mucus plug: